Our 2021 Metro Detroit Youth Arts Competition

 Our judges and categories

 Mint greeting card art winner will be selected by Mint cofounder and executive director Vickie Elmer.
+Buy the 2020 winning card now and support Mint’s youth development and community art programs.

 Poetry submissions will be judged by Will Langford.
 One winner per age category will be selected.